 While cash may seem like a thing of the past these days you still need some for your Disney vacation.
 So what items are you going to need cash for?
 And who should you expect to tip over the course of your vacation?
+Let’s cover in detail the cash you will need for tipping at Disney World.

-Tipping the Bell Hop at Disney
+The Bell Hop Tipping at Disney World

 Anyone who handles your luggage at Disney you should tips them $1/$3 a bag for all their assistance.
 Places where this regularly occurs is first at the Magical Express, your bus driver will help you load and unload your luggage.
 When you arrive at your resort most likely you will come across a bell hop willing to help you bring your luggage to your room.
 This is a great idea if you have lots of luggage and your room is not near the lobby of your hotel.
 Lastly, you may need to check your luggage.
 This typically comes into play when you have a late in the day departure and you need to check out of your hotel in the morning.
 Disney hotels offer checked luggage as a complementary service but it’s recommended you tip the people when you go back and pick up your bags.
 You will need cash to tips these people as there is no way to charge it or bill to your room.